VO2 Max Calculator

 A 2,800 meter Cooper test estimates VO2 max at about 51.3 ml/kg/min.

-How to Use It
+How to use it

 - Warm up well and run as far as possible for 12 minutes.

-- Measure the total distance in meters.
+- Measure the total distance in meters, kilometers, or miles.

-Common Mistakes
+Common mistakes

 - Starting too fast and fading before 12 minutes.